Technical documents provide information that

 information is presented in a way that facilitates the reader's

 understanding.
-Technical editors offer suggestions for improvement in
+Technical editors offer suggestions for improvement

 design of both content and layout and therefore work with the document

 in both early and late stages.
-Their duties often overlap those of
+Their duties often overlap those

 other types of editors and can include:

-• All information design tasks (as defined elsewhere in this guide).
+tasks (as defined elsewhere in this guide).

-• All copyediting tasks (as defined elsewhere in this guide).
+- All copyediting tasks (as defined elsewhere

-• Suggesting formats to communicate the message (for both text and
+- Suggesting formats to communicate the message

 exhibits).

-• Moving entire paragraphs and sentences to improve flow.
+- Moving entire paragraphs and sentences to

-• Ensuring consistent structure by adding or deleting headings.
+- Ensuring consistent structure by adding or

-• Identifying gaps in content, and supplying or describing the needed
+- Identifying gaps in content, and supplying

 copy.

-• Deleting content that is outdated or that does not achieve the
+- Deleting content that is outdated or that

 desired focus or tone.